wvwwvwwv/scalable-concurrent-containers/README.md

 ### Locking behavior

 Read access is always lock-free and non-blocking.
-Write access to an entry is also lock-free and non-blocking as long as no structural changes are required.
-However, when nodes are being split or merged by a write operation, other write operations on keys in the affected range are blocked.
+Write access to an entry is lock-free and non-blocking as long as no structural changes are required.
+However, when nodes are split or merged by a write operation, other write operations on keys in the affected range are blocked.

 ### Entry lifetime

-`TreeIndex` does not drop removed entries immediately, instead they are dropped when the leaf node is cleared or split, and this makes `TreeIndex` a sub-optimal choice if the workload is write-heavy.
+`TreeIndex` does not drop removed entries immediately.
+Instead, they are dropped when the leaf node is cleared or split, and this makes `TreeIndex` a sub-optimal choice if the workload is write-heavy.

 ### Examples

-An entry can be inserted if the key is unique, and it can be read, and removed afterwards.
+If the key is unique, an entry can be inserted, read, and removed afterward.
 Locks are acquired or awaited only when internal nodes are split or merged.

 ```rust
 use scc::TreeIndex;